Surrey Business IT

 To respond to any request you make

-To contact you with communications as consented to by you
+To contact you with communications that Dixcart has a legitimate interest to send to you

 Personal data may be transferred to and viewed by any entity within the Dixcart Group both in the UK and overseas.

-Dixcart Group entities may contact you if you have consented.
+Dixcart Group entities may contact you if they have a legitimate interest to do so.

 Personal data may be transferred to and viewed by any party providing services to us to support the operation of our business, such as IT and other administrative support.